wp-plugins/wptouch/readme.txt

 = Well, what if my users don't like it and want to see my regular site? =

 There's a mobile switch option in the footer on *WPtouch* for your users to easily switch between the *WPtouch* view and your site's regular appearance.
 It's that easy.
-We even automatically put a little snippet of code into your current theme which will be shown only to iPhone/iPod/Android visitors, giving them control to switch between the two site themes easily.
+We even automatically put a little snippet of code into your current theme which will be shown only to iPhone, iPod touch, Android or BlackBerry touch mobile device visitors, giving them control to switch between the two site themes easily.

 = Will it slow down my blog, or increase my server load? =

 Not bloody likely!
 Unless of course you're getting slammed with all sorts of traffic because you've installed this sexy thang.
-The entire theme files package for *WPtouch* is small (300kb or so without the screenshots).
+The entire theme files package for *WPtouch* is small (300kb or so without the screenshots in the download).
 It was designed to be as lightweight and speedy as possible, while still serving your site's content in a richly presented way, sparing no essential features like search, login, categories, tags, comments etc.

 == Screenshots ==